Answered By: Lynn VanLeer Last Updated: Dec 11, 2018 Views: 6095

 The Journals page on the Library website allows you to search for an individual journal by title.

-3. In the Find a Journal by Title box, type the journal name and click Search.
-For example:
+- In the Find a Journal by Title box, type the journal name, such as Journal of Educational Computing Research and click Search.

 - How do I search inside a journal?